 Decisions by Default Disrespect Women

-As the war continues beyond the fourteenth anniversary of 9/11, it is appropriate to ask serious questions about policies that have led to this grim reality.
+As the war continues almost 15 years after 9/11, it is appropriate to ask serious questions about policies that have led to this grim reality.
 Our female soldiers are being asked to shoulder heavier burdens and greater risk than military women have ever faced in America’s history.
 Starting in 2005 and up to the present time, policy changes have been implemented with little or no congressional oversight.

 Now the Obama Administration is pushing to implement recommendations of the Military Leadership Diversity Commission (MLDC), a mostly-civilian Pentagon advisory group with expertise in "diversity" and not combat.
 President Barack Obama has ordered the military services to assign women to infantry units at the "tip of the spear" battalion level, overruling the Marine Corps' request for exceptions justified by extensive research.
 The stated reason is to increase promotions and gender-conscious "diversity metrics" for a few female officers to three- and four-star rank, even though the Defense Department concedes that there is no evidence of employment discrimination.
 For decades, women have been promoted at rates equal to or faster than men.

-The Senate Armed Services Committee (SASC) has not heard testimony about women in combat since 1991, 25 years ago.
+The Senate Armed Services Committee (SASC) has not heard testimony about women in combat from independent experts since 1991, 25 years ago.
 Nor did the SASC have time to hear a single word of testimony about the findings of the 1992 Presidential Commission on the Assignment of Women in the Armed Services, which recommended that most of women’s combat exemptions be retained.

 The House Armed Services Committee (HASC) did hear five minutes of testimony from former commissioner Elaine Donnelly about the panel’s report in 1993, but nothing more on the subject was heard until May 19, 2005, when the HASC briefly debated limited legislation regarding women in or near land combat.
 The last full committee hearing on the subject occurred in the House in 1979, 37 years ago.